 Air flow problems also causes your furnace to run for a few minutes then shut off.
 Proper air flow through the burner is important in order for the burner to remain on and not trip a limit thermostat.

 The burner draws air from either the outside the home or from the surrounding area.
 If the furnace is installed in cramped storage room or a utility closet, there may not be sufficient air for the furnace to work properly.
-In case your furnace draws air from outside the home, ensure their is nothing (including ice build up) blocking the air inlet.
+In case your furnace draws air from outside the home, ensure there is nothing (including ice build up) blocking the air inlet.

 Is your furnace acting a little temperamental?
 Give us a shout today and get help from one of our certified furnace experts!